YOUR QUESTIONS ANSWERED.

 It’s quite different, for several reasons and in several ways.
 The Memory Support staff are specially trained professionals who work together with the resident and their family to create structure, familiar surroundings and consistent daily schedules.
 The Memory Support environment must be completely secure and uniquely safe, yet one that stimulates response, promotes purpose and celebrates accomplishments.
 From dining to activities to staff training, care provided at PineCrest is designed to meet the needs of each resident with compassion and highly specialized care, recognizing that memory loss – whether from Alzheimer’s or other forms of dementia – affects not just the resident, but their family, too.

 Dementia is the loss of cognitive functions (thinking, reasoning, the ability to remember) that are severe enough to interfere with daily functioning.
 Dementia itself isn’t a disease, though it often accompanies diseases like Alzheimer’s.
 Dementia is irreversible when caused by disease or certain injuries.
 It may be partially or fully reversible when caused by drugs, alcohol, depression or imbalances in substances such as hormones or vitamins.
 In contrast, Alzheimer’s is a degenerative disease that affects parts of the brain that control thought, memory and language.
-It affects women more than men and is responsible for 60%-80% of dementia (WebMD et al.).

 It may seem odd, but the compassionate staff member who provides Memory Support services is gifted with a certain knack.
 That is, carefully selected and trained, each Memory Support staff member is, of course, highly person-centered, observant and focused.
 But beyond that, we look for a warmhearted temperament, together with exceptional patience, gentleness, and a passion for consistently providing dignified and respectful care.